agdsn/hades/docs/source/index.rst

  .. code-block:: console

-   $ docker-compose up -d
+   $ docker compose up -d
-   $ docker-compose exec --user builder bash
+   $ docker compose exec --user builder bash

 This way, systemd will start in the docker container, so that you can install and test Hades inside the container: